 For Italy, the coordinating institution is Ca’ Foscari University of Venice.

 For the Netherlands, the coordinating institution is the International Institute for Asian Studies of Leiden.
 For Germany, the coordinating institution is Heidelberg University.

 Additional European partners include the European Association of Chinese Studies and the European Alliance for Asian Studies.
-Research institutions and think tanks from other countries will soon be invited to join the Academic Committee.
+Research institutions and think tanks from other countries will be invited to join the Committee.

 A scientific council

-The Scientific Council will be created soon in order to proceed with the fellows’ scientific selection.
+A Scientific Council will be created in order to proceed with the fellows’ scientific selection.
 The Scientific Council will be composed of nine to twelve highly qualified international scholars representing different scientific disciplines.
-Its members are totally independent of the partner institutions, ensuring full transparency and independence of the selection process.
+Its members will be totally independent of the partner institutions, ensuring full transparency and independence of the selection process.

 Director, Member of the EURICS’ Executive Committee.